NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 When we have the distribution source, we can install the WSL environment.
 To keep the Base Container files in one place we do this in the root of our Base-Service folder ( **'./Base-Container/Afx-Base-Service/wsl2distro'***).
 - **Open** the sub folder: '.\Base-Container\Afx-Base-Service\' with a CMD
 - **Execute** this command and replace the ***install.tar.gz.file*** with the result from the previous step
-<pre class="nje-cmd-one-line"> wsl --import Ubuntu-docker-App-X11 ./wsl2-distro  install.tar.gz.file </pre>
+<pre class="nje-cmd-one-line"> wsl --import Ubuntu-docker-App-X11 ./wsl2-distro  install.tar.gz </pre>
 <span class="nje-ident"></span>This creates the **Ubuntu-docker-App-X11** WSL in the: **./wsl2-distro**.
 WSL **check** commands:

 <pre class="nje-cmd-multi-line">